Tame, Arauca: History

 The region was explored by the German conquistador Jorge de Espira in 1536.
 There he encountered several Indian tribes from the Arawakan and the Goajiboan language families; Arauca, Caquetio, Lucalia, Girara, Chiricoa, Cuiba, Guahibo and Achagua.
 The Girara people lived at the exact location of the modern town (or closest to).

 Tame was founded by Alonso Pérez de Guzmán on June 12, 1628.
 He also founded "Espinosa de las Palmas" nearby, for civilian Spaniards.
 The village was destroyed a few years later by the natives in confrontations in which Pérez de Guzmán and his soldiers were killed by the Girara Indians of Tame in revenge for the slavery treatment.

 Geography

 The municipality of Arauca borders to the north with the municipality of Fortul, to the northeast with the municipality of Arauquita, to the east with the municipality of Puerto Rondón, to the south with the Casanare Department and to the west with the Boyacá Department.

 Climate

 Tame has a tropical monsoon climate (Köppen Am) with moderate to little rainfall from December to March and heavy to very heavy rainfall from April to November.

+Transportation

+The city is served by Gabriel Vargas Santos Airport.